Alexander Campbell (Canadian senator): Life

-Born in Hedon, Yorkshire, he was brought to Canada by his father, James Campbell who was a doctor, when he was one year old.
+Born in Hedon, Yorkshire, he was brought to Canada when he was one year old by his father, James Campbell, who was a doctor.
 He was educated in French at St. Hyacinthe in Quebec and in the grammar school at Kingston, Ontario.
 Campbell studied law and was called to the bar in 1843.
 He became a partner in John A. Macdonald's law office.

 Campbell was a Freemason of St. John's Lodge, No. 3 (Ontario) of Kingston (now The Ancient St. John's No. 3).
 When the government was moved to Quebec in 1858, Campbell resigned.

 He was elected to the Legislative Council of the Province of Canada in 1858 and 1864, and served as the last Commissioner of Crown Lands 30 March 1864 – 30 June 1867.
 He attended the Charlottetown Conference and the Quebec City Conference in 1864, and at Confederation was appointed to the Senate of Canada.
 He later held a number of ministerial posts in the Cabinet of Prime Minister John A. Macdonald and was the sixth Lieutenant Governor of Ontario from 1887 to 1892.

 Historian Ged Martin discussed the reasons why Campbell never achieved first rank as a politician; he was lame and suffered from epileptic seizures, and his estranged wife was a certified lunatic (see Family section below).

 In 1883, he built his home on Metcalfe Street, Ottawa, now known as "Campbell House".